gage1145/The-Oaken-Throne/Sessions/Session 56.md

 Urath spoke with Sebael and Elias.
 They tried to explain to him about the [[Great Calamity]] incoming.
 Urath failed to see why that is his problem.

 Urath went to speak with Maximus in private.
 He's totally fucked lol.
 Maximus looked in a mirror and realized he's basically a fucking zombie????
+Urath informs us that it is due to his immense greed.
+Maximus did in fact consider murdering a village for their gold.